 We've chosen a mixture of modern and more traditional designs.
 Either way, pizza ovens will make you the best cooked pizza.
 And don't forget to check out our recipe for pizza cooking outside.
 Why not also think of other things you can cook in a pizza oven too?

 For more inspiration on eating outside, we have a selection of great recipes for cooking on the allotment or in the garden.
-You can also read our pick of the best outdoor ovens for your garden.
+You can also read our pick of the best outdoor ovens for your garden and the best outdoor tableware.

 How to choose a pizza oven